global-ls/global-ls.github.io/_pages/calls.md

 The organizers have planned the publication of a collective edited volume in a top-ranked publisher or a special issue in a well-known international journal.
 All papers will go through a double-blind peer review process.

+**Attendance bursaries:** Some funds will be available upon request for researchers from the Global South.
+Please feel free to indicate your needs in your proposal.

 **Organizers:**

 - [Elisabet Carbó](/team/phd/elisabet-carbo/) (Social Networks of the Past/GlobaLS, IN3, Estudis d’Arts i Humanitats, UOC): ecarboc@uoc.edu